-- 15.1 The movement of horses is permitted either by a trainer, staff, the horse's owner, or by a horse transport business. - 15.2 The following procedures must be adhered to when loading, transporting and unloading a horse: - 15.2.1 Any person essential to the loading or unloading of horses must maintain at least one metre from other persons. - 15.2.2 Safe distancing measures of one metre must be observed unless necessary to ensure safety of another person or the horse.
-Where a safe working distance of one metre is not possible, any person essential for the loading or unloading of horses must have in place documented effective controls for managing the risks associated with working at one metre.

-- 15.2.3 Disposable gloves must be worn during loading and unloading. - 15.2.4 Any equipment or gear travelling with the horse, including head collars, lead ropes and covers, must be disinfected, ensuring that the disinfectant used is suitable for use on gear (will not rot or corrode) and is used at manufacturer's recommended concentration. - 15.2.5 All persons should wash or sanitise hands after each loading or unloading.
+- 15.1 The movement of horses is permitted either by a trainer, staff, the horse's owner, or by a horse transport business. - 15.2 The following procedures must be adhered to when loading, transporting and unloading a horse: that is transported that: - 15.2.1 Any person essential to the loading or unloading of horses must maintain at least two metres from other persons. - 15.2.2 Safe distancing measures in clause 15.2.1 must be observed unless necessary to ensure safety of another person or of the horse.
+Where a safe working distance of two metres is not possible, any person essential for the loading or unloading of horses must have in place documented effective controls for managing the risks associated with working at one metre, and follow the public health guidelines issued by the Ministry of Health for businesses operating under Alert Level 3, as detailed in section 6.2.7 and in this Link. - 15.2.3 Disposable gloves must be worn during loading and unloading. - 15.2.4 Any equipment or gear travelling with the horse, including head collars, lead ropes and covers, must be disinfected, ensuring that the disinfectant used is suitable for use on gear (will not rot or corrode) and is used at manufacturer's recommended concentration. - 15.2.5 All persons should wash or sanitise hands after each loading or unloading.